Mixed Breed Dogs

 About the Australian Shepherd Lab Mix

-The Australian Shepherd Lab Mix is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Australian Shepherd Lab Mix is best matched with experienced owners.
+The Australian Shepherd Lab Mix is a cross between the Australian Shepherd and Labrador Retriever.
+The Australian Shepherd Lab Mix is a large mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Australian Shepherd Lab Mix is best matched with experienced owners.
 Typically standing 22 to 25 inches and weighing 40 to 80 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Australian Shepherd Lab Mix brings a distinct combination of traits that sets it apart.
 The Australian Shepherd Lab Mix is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Australian Shepherd Lab Mix loves being close to its people and forms strong bonds with every member of the household.